 Job training programs supported by tax dollars are important because they serve the same purposes and public goals of higher and technical education.
 Kansas needs a well-trained workforce and the creation of public-private partnerships to offer job skills which complement our overall state economic development strategies.
 A striking difference is job training can help a person learn a new job skill or expand their skill set to become more competitive or employable.

 Kansas has historically relied on the 3-legged stool approach to tax policy – property, income, and sales tax – to fund state government.
-The 2012 and 2013 Legislature significantly changed course and is now moving to eliminate the income tax and increase reliance on consumption and sales taxes.
-Representative Phillips voted against the 2012 tax cuts due to concerns exempting some – but not all – businesses from income taxes.
-Implementing gradual and more prudent tax cuts should be our course of action.
-There needs to be careful consideration to avoid unintended consequences on the delivery of state programs of education, health and human services, economic development, highways, and public safety.
+The 2012 and 2013 Legislature significantly changed course and attempted a “tax policy experiment” to eliminate the income tax and increase reliance on consumption and sales taxes.
+Representative Phillips voted against the 2012 tax cuts due to concerns exempting businesses from income taxes.

-So what happens now?
-Only the passage of time is going to prove if the approved tax cuts are going to grow the state economy and create new jobs.
-Recent revenue and jobs reports are not encouraging.
-Representative Phillips supports a more traditional tax policy, one that does not totally eliminate income taxes.
-Changes to tax policy should be done thoughtfully, gradually and prudently.
+Representative Phillips voted for the reversal of the “Brownback tax experiment” in 2017.
+He believes changes to tax policy should be done thoughtfully, gradually and prudently.
 Building long-term confidence within the business community and citizens that our state government can meet it fiscal obligations and responsibilities must be part of any initiative to reduce taxes.